Get insider access

 7.9 Neutral Sound

-The HyperX Cloud Alpha are decent headphones for neutral sound listening.
+The HyperX Cloud Alpha are very good for neutral sound listening.
 Their sound profile is fairly well-balanced, though their recessed low/mid-treble ranges cause some sounds to be dull, lispy, and lacking in detail.
-Like with most bulky over-ear headphones, their sound reproduction isn't very consistent, so depending on the quality of the seal you're able to achieve, you may experience their sound reproduction differently.
-They also don't have the most spacious soundstage since they're closed-back headphones, so they may not be the ideal choice for more critical listeners.
+Like with most bulky over-ear headphones, they don't deliver sound very consistently, depending on the quality of the seal you can achieve.
+They also don't have the most spacious soundstage since they're closed-back headphones, so they may not be the ideal choice if you're looking for an immersive sound.

 Pros